Bryan Reynolds Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.
+- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- Giants pitchers combine to rank 18th in baseball in home runs allowed (63 total, 1.2 per game).
+- Giants pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Brebbia gets the start for the Giants, his fourth of the season.
-He is 2-0 with a 3.68 ERA and 31 strikeouts through 22 2/3 innings pitched.
+- Wood makes the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.
+- In his last outing on Saturday against the Milwaukee Brewers, the left-hander tossed 5 2/3 innings, giving up one earned run while surrendering three hits.

-- In 23 games this season, the 33-year-old has a 3.68 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .210 to opposing hitters.
+- The 32-year-old has an ERA of 3.51, with 9.1 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.